ggonnella/gfapy/manual/tags.md

 ### Reading and writing tags

-Tags can be read using a method on the RGFA line object, which is called as the datatype (e.g. line.xx).
+Tags can be read using a method on the RGFA line object, which is called as the tag (e.g. line.xx).
 A banged version of the method raises an error if the tag was not available (e.g. line.LN!), which the normal method returns
 ```nil``` in this case.
 Setting the value is done with an equal sign version of
 the tag name method (e.g. line.TS = 120).
 In alternative, the